Akhilesh Yadav: Lok Sabha

+Member of Legislative Assembly (Uttar Pradesh)

 Personal life

-Akhilesh Yadav is married to Dimple Yadav, who is a Member of Parliament.
-The couple have two daughters namely Aditi and Tina, and a son, Arjun.
-Akhilesh by profession, is a Civil engineer, agriculturist, and socio-political worker.
+Akhilesh Yadav is married to Dimple Yadav, a Member of Parliament.
+The couple has three children; two daughters: Aditi and Tina, and a son, Arjun.
+Akhilesh is a civil engineer, agriculturist, and socio-political worker.
 He has a keen interest in sports, mainly football and cricket.
 His favourite pastimes are reading, listening to music, and watching films.

 Since Yadav became chief minister, his family was divided into two feuding groups, one siding with him and the other with his uncle Shivpal Singh Yadav.
-Akhilesh had the support of his father's cousin, Ram Gopal Yadav, while Shivpal later went on to make his own political party, the Pragatisheel Samajwadi Party (Lohia), which ahead of 2022 elections joined the SP+ coalition, with Shivpal being elected as an MLA on an SP ticket.
+Akhilesh had the support of his father's cousin, Ram Gopal Yadav, while Shivpal later founded his own political party, the Pragatisheel Samajwadi Party (Lohia), which ahead of 2022 elections again merged with Samajwadi Party, with Shivpal being elected as an MLA on a Samajwadi Party ticket.

-Family Tree

-Akhilesh's father Mulayam Singh Yadav has 4 real brothers and 1 cousin brother.
-The family tree of Yadav family is as follows: